"Fallon National Wildlife Refuge, Nevada" by Susan Sawyer/USFWS , public domain

 Off-Highway Vehicle (OHV) Trails Map of Kingsbury-Stinger & Genoa Peak in Nevada.
 Published by Nevada Off-Highway Vehicles Program.

-Official Nevada State Highway Map.
-Published by the Nevada Department of Transportation (NVDOT).
+Official Highway Map of Nevada.
+Published by the Nevada Department of Transportation.